-Prospective students may be placed on the waiting list for this course by writing to "Programs on Deafness, King Edward Campus," providing personal resumés and transcripts from secondary schools and colleges.
-Upon notice of acceptance, the applicant will be asked to send a non-refundable deposit of \$36.00 to Vancouver Community College, King Edward Campus no later than July 31, 1981.
-Registration takes place the first Tuesday after Labour Day.
-At this time, the monthly vocational fee of \$36.00, plus a \$3.20 Student Society fee is due.
-Thereafter, the \$36.00 monthly fee is due on the first instruction day of each month except the last month of the course.
-For possible financial assistance, contact the Financial Aid Advisor at King Edward Campus.
+Prospective students may be placed on the waiting list for this program by writing to the Adult Special Education Department at King Edward Campus and providing personal resumés and transcripts from secondary schools and colleges.
+Upon notice of acceptance, the applicant will be asked to send a non-refundable deposit of \$42.00 to Vancouver Community College - King Edward Campus no later than July 31, 1982.
+Registration and first classes are held on the Tuesday after Labour Day.
+At this time, the monthly fee of \$42.00, plus a \$5.40 Student Society fee are due.
+The \$42.00 tuition fee will be due on the first instruction day of each month except the last month of attendance in the program.
+Books for this program will cost approximately \$100.00 over the ten months of the program.
+For possible financial assistance, contact the Financial Aid Officer at King Edward Campus.